halavah/picgo/README.md

 # PinGo
-Speaking For Myself - PinGo
+Speaking For Myself - PicGo